loco-choco/ProbeGrappleMod/README.md

 ### How do I uninstall it?

-Simple, you just need to delete the modded `Assembly-CSharp.dll`, replace it with the backup you made when installing it and raname the file back to `Assembly-CSharp.dll`
+Simple, you just need to delete the modded `Assembly-CSharp.dll` (and,if you wish, all the other files that you placed from `Mod Instaling Kit` ), replace it with the backup you made when installing it and raname the file back to `Assembly-CSharp.dll`

 ### What it does?